 For the UTIN position students should have at least a junior class standing by the time the appointment begins, however exceptional sophomores or freshmen in their second semester may also be considered.
-A minimum overall GPA of 3.00 is required, and a minimum grade of A- in the course you have chosen is desirable.
+A minimum overall GPA of 3.00 is required, and a minimum grade of A- in the course you have chosen is desirable although individual instructors may accept a lower grade.